mbridak/not1mm/README.md

 The your choices will be remembered when you relaunch the program.

-## Editing function key macros
+## Editing current sessions function key macros

-You can edit the CW macros by right clicking on the buttons and filling out the dialog.
+You can edit the CW macros for the current session by right clicking on the buttons and filling out the dialog.
 ![Edit Macro](https://github.com/mbridak/not1mm/raw/master/pic/edit_macro.png)

 You can include a limited set of substitution instructions.